Age-Old Wisdom meets Modern Tools

 If you were standing on the equator, the Sun would pass directly overhead on its way north.

-Equinoxes are the only two times a year that Sun only rises due east and sets due west for all of us on Earth!
+Equinoxes are the only two times a year that the Sun rises due east and sets due west for all of us on Earth!

 While the Sun passes overhead, the tilt of the Earth is zero relative to the Sun, which means that Earth’s axis neither points toward nor away from the Sun.
 (Note, however, that the Earth never orbits upright, but is always tilted on its axis by about 23.5 degrees.)